Docker Compose でのサービス定義

 test: ["CMD", "curl", "-f", "http://localhost"]

 Using CMD-SHELL runs the command configured as a string using the container's default shell (/bin/sh for Linux).
-Both forms below are equivalent:
+Both of the following forms are equivalent:

 test: ["CMD-SHELL", "curl -f http://localhost || exit 1"]